freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 ## Chapter 12.
 Software ecosystems

-This chapter is an overview of existing, popular programming frameworks and libraries that allow us to define and manipulate quantum circuits, send them for execution, and retrieve and process the measurement results.
+This part is an overview of existing, popular programming frameworks and libraries that allow us to define and manipulate quantum circuits, send them for execution, and retrieve and process the measurement results.
 The artificial syntax we've used before (e.g. code like `circuit.h(0)`) is a common structure among popular Python-based frameworks, as you are about to see.

 {pagebreak}